Last Updated on

 Here and there you can find some old rusted bikes and cars.
 The most unusual thing was that quite a few streets here have been named after dates – like the 18th June Street, which was named so owing to the revolution that started in Goa on that day.
 Of course, today this is a major shopping area.
-Also, the 31st January Road, named after the day Portugal got independence from Spain.
+Also, the 31st January Road or the Rua – named after the day Portugal got independence from Spain.

 The Wishing Well in Fontainhas

 Somewhere along the twists and turns of the winding streets of Fontainhas, we reached this wide corner with a bright red well.
 It really stood out against the bright green backdrop and evidently told us that it was built by a Portuguese – remember the Portuguese roosters. 🙂

 Everyone talks about this being a wishing well.
 However, somehow, I have never been able to figure why it is termed so.

 A prominent church that was built in the 1800s, this one is right next to the Wishing well.
 As I understand, the church is still functional and the guide told us that it has several prominent artifacts inside that make it unique.
 One unusual thing was a cross that was kept in Old Goa with the statue of Jesus.
 As I understood, what makes it even more unusual that the eyes of Jesus are open, unlike most other statues.
 The cross was earlier kept in old Goa – specifically the Palace of Inquisition.
 It is believed that the eyes of Jesus are open to let people know that they are being watched for their answers while being questioned by the inquisitors.

 The 3 altarpieces in the church as I understand, are treasures from a church in Diu.
 In addition to these carved beauties, don’t miss the wooden chests that are said to have come from the same church.